mjochum64/saaros-mcp-server/README.md

-# Saaro Search MCP Server
+# Saaro's Search MCP Server

 A Model Context Protocol (MCP) server that provides access to the Brave Search API, running as a background thread.